Student Rights and Responsibilities:

-A. Contact the Disability Services office at the beginning of each semester in order to obtain accommodation notices in a timely manner (within the first two weeks of each semester, within the first week for a summer session course).
+A. Contact the Accessibility Services office at the beginning of each semester in order to obtain accommodation notices in a timely manner (within the first two weeks of each semester, within the first week for a summer session course).

 B. Inform the professor at the beginning of each semester as to their having a disability, by presenting their accommodation notice to the professor, discussing how their performance may be affected, and what accommodation(s) they will need in each of the classes, and after this discussion, asking each professor to sign the Faculty Signature Sheet.

-D. Meet the timelines and procedural requirements established by the Disability Services office for scheduling exams, requesting assistance, auxiliary aids and services, etc. Typically, such service declarations should be made as soon as the student is informed.
+D. Meet the timelines and procedural requirements established by the Accessibility Services office for scheduling exams, requesting assistance, auxiliary aids and services, etc. Typically, such service declarations should be made as soon as the student is informed.
 If the student fails to provide adequate notice of the need for space and/or assistance they are still entitled to the accommodation, but there is no guarantee that it can be provided in the fullest measure.

 Institutional Rights and Responsibilities: